-I do not personally know a psychologist, but I do know they are very much needed in a world where depression, among other mental health problems, are prevalent.
+I do not personally know a psychologist, but I do know they are very much needed in a world where depression, among other mental health problems, is prevalent.
 According to World Health Organization, globally, around 300 million people of all ages are afflicted with depression.

-As a carer, I have had to spend so much time visiting my cared for in the inpatient wards, struggling to get my voice heard through the Care Programme Approach meetings and even trying to juggle my carers assessment.
+As a carer, I have had to spend so much time visiting my cared for in the inpatient wards, struggling to get my voice heard through the Care Programme Approach meetings, and even trying to juggle my carers assessment.

 The carer’s world can be a minefield, because the risk is that you could lose the relationship with the person you care for at any time.
 Then there is the anxiety and worry that the person you love is at a greater risk because you are not there to support them.
 Carers need information and psychiatrists are busy.
 Carers may not always find out what they need to know about the person they are caring for.
 This checklist is designed to help you get all the information you need about the diagnosis and treatment of the person you care for.

-In the long run, I can only hope more research be done to take into account the carers’ experience.
+In the long run, I can only hope more research is done to take into account the carers’ experience.
 Psychology needs to reflect what is happening in the community, especially if mental health problems can tear families apart.
 Carers need to be acknowledged and should be championed for the efforts they could easily walk away from.

 Matthew McKenzie has been a carer for 16 years and is currently a carer adviser in south-east London.